 \subsubsection{Qubit Transfer Between Memory and Compute Blocks}

-When a logical qubit needs to be transferred between the memory and compute blocks, the direct access between all storage sites in the memory block and the compute block allows the transfer to be completed in a single code cycle.
-This involves expanding the qubit to the compute block and then shrinking it back to its operational configuration.
+When a logical qubit moves between memory and compute blocks, the architecture provides direct access from any memory location to the compute block.
+The transfer completes in a single code cycle by expanding the qubit into the compute block and contracting it back to its operational configuration.